cdwat/Star/TOS.md

 All licenses granted by you in this Section 5:
 (a) are non-exclusive, worldwide, and royalty-free; (b) include the right and license to copy, use, distribute, publicly perform, and display the licensed work for the purposes stated above; and
 (c) include all necessary rights and licenses to allow us to exercise our rights and perform our obligations.
-By granting these licenses, you waive any so-called “moral rights" that you may have.
-Nothing in this Agreement shall be deemed a license “condition" applicable to STAR; rather, any breach of a term by STAR hereof shall give rise to, at most, a claim for breach of contract only.
+By granting these licenses, you waive any so-called "moral rights" that you may have.
+Nothing in this Agreement shall be deemed a license "condition" applicable to STAR; rather, any breach of a term by STAR hereof shall give rise to, at most, a claim for breach of contract only.

 6․ Your Obligations
 ================